Murder of Morgan Dana Harrington

 Morgan Dana Harrington (July 24, 1989 – October 17, 2009) was a 20-year-old Virginia Tech student who disappeared from the John Paul Jones Arena while attending a Metallica concert at the University of Virginia (UVA) in Charlottesville, Virginia.

 Her remains were discovered three months later in rural farmland.
-A forensic connection was later made to Jesse L. Matthew, Jr., the prime suspect in the murder of Hannah Graham, a UVA student who is believed to have been abducted on September 13, 2014.
+A forensic connection was later made to Jesse L. Matthew, Jr., the prime suspect in the murder of Hannah Graham, another UVA student who is believed to have been abducted on September 13, 2014.
 On September 15, 2015, Matthew was formally charged with first-degree murder and abduction with intent to defile in the murder of Harrington.
 On March 2, 2016, Matthew pleaded guilty to the abduction and murder of both Graham and Harrington, receiving four consecutive life sentences with no possibility of parole.

 Disappearance

 On October 17, 2009, Harrington and three friends drove to the John Paul Jones Arena at the University of Virginia in Charlottesville for a Metallica concert.
 During the opening act's performance, Harrington told friends that she was going to the restroom.
 She mysteriously left the arena in search of a restroom, despite 18 female restrooms being provided inside the secured arena.
 A "no return on exit" policy was enforced.
 When she did not return, they called her cell phone at 8:48pm and she told them that she was locked out of the arena because of its "no re-entry" policy, adding that she would find a way home and they should not worry.
 According to witness reports, she was last seen at around 9:30pm hitchhiking on a nearby bridge.
 There were also two witnesses who claimed to have seen her with three men after she had left the arena.